ibm-cloud-docs/vpc/bs_snapshots_cg_update.md

 # Managing snapshot consistency groups
 {: #snapshots-vpc-manage-consistency-groups}

-Manage snapshot consistency groups by renaming, deleting individual snapshots, or removing entire groups while keeping or deleting member snapshots.
+Manage snapshot consistency groups by renaming them or by updating the setting that controls whether member snapshots are deleted when the group is deleted.
 {: shortdesc}

 A snapshot consistency group contains snapshots of multiple volumes that are attached to the same virtual server instance.
 The snapshots are loosely coupled.
 So, you can manage the snapshots within a consistency group in the same way that you manage any other snapshot.

 When you consider deleting the consistency group, you can choose to delete or keep the individual snapshots.
 If you update the backup consistency group to keep the individual snapshots after deletion of the group, and delete the group, an activity tracking event is created.
 However, a backup job is not created because the backup snapshots remain intact.